bionicbone/Gasser_Monitor_v1/README.md

 **Licencing:**
 * Licencing requirements of any code used under Acknowledgements section should be considered
 * My licencing requirements do not allow profit from commercial use of this software without permission in writing from myself.
-* My licencing does allow people to build and supply the sensors including pre-flashed Teensy for a small profit to allow others to benefit from this software.
+* My licencing does allow people to build and supply the sensors for a small profit to allow others to benefit from this software, the Teensy must not be supplied pre-flashed for profit as this breaks Pawelsky's licencing.

 **Disclaimer:**